 - Trying not to talk or think about what happened.

 - Feeling ‘numb’ or like you have no feelings.

-Negative thoughts and mood.
 Trauma has a powerful effect on how we think.
-You might blame yourself for what happened, even if it was not your fault.
+Many people with PTSD blame themselves for what happened, even when it was not their fault.
 Or you might replay parts of the trauma and think “what if …?” or “if only …”.
 Many people with PTSD also experience depression.
 Negative thoughts and mood about the trauma might include:

-- A sense of guilt about what happened.
+- Feeling guilty or ashamed about what happened.